-Bears take third at Inland Empire Championships cross country meet
+AREA ROUNDUP: Bears take third at Inland Empire Championships cross co...

 RICHLAND, Wash. — John Henry Crapuchettes led Logos of Moscow to a third-place team showing with a second-place individual time of 17:00.63 in the small-school race at the Richland Invitational meet held at Carmichael Middle School.

-HIGH SCHOOL GOLFBear boys take fourth at State
+Bear boys take fourth at State

 BURLEY, Idaho — Led by Chase Lovell with a sixth-place individual showing, the Moscow boys finished fourth in team scoring in the Idaho 5A state meet.